zkyseu/PPlanedet/README.md

-# PPlanedet: A library for lane detection with PaddlePaddle
+# PPlanedet: A development Toolkit for lane detection based on PaddlePaddle

-In this repo, we develop a library for lane detection to facilitate research.
-Especially, PPlanedet is built upon [Paddleseg](https://github.com/PaddlePaddle/PaddleSeg) which is a library for segmentation with PaddlePaddle.
+In this repo, we develop a toolkit for lane detection to facilitate research.
+Especially, PPlanedet is built upon [Paddleseg](https://github.com/PaddlePaddle/PaddleSeg) which is a development Toolkit for segmentation based on PaddlePaddle.